minderai/masil-playground/hackernoon.md

 ## The Future of MASIL

 This is a pre-release of the standard.
-I envision MASIL being integrated into frameworks like Svelte or React.
+I envision MASIL being develope with frameworks like Svelte or React with direct access to AI through API's.
+MASIL would be at the core, , but the copy And Pastings method would not only be required as it is not ideal.
 This would allow for seamless incorporation of AI large language models and more streamlined workflows.

 ## A Frontier Standard